Key Takeaways

 Know Your Tier Before Getting Offers

-Demand Tier-Appropriate Offers
+Expect Tier-Appropriate Offers

-Competition Closes the Gap
+Competition Can Close the Gap

 What Will Investors Pay for YOUR Knoxville Neighborhood?